 Social work is emotional work, and as such, it is important for professionals to maintain healthy professional boundaries with their clients.
 Some of these include establishing professional relationships based on mutual respect, refraining from giving or receiving gifts from clients, being cautious about providing personal information to clients or socializing outside of professional settings, and, of course, being alert about potential, perceived, or actual boundary crossings or violations within the social worker and client relationship.

-We've reached the end of this article, hoping you found answers to all of your questions about social work.
-Now we would like to start a discussion on this topic, so leave us a comment below to join the conversation.
+We've reached the end of this article, hoping you found answers to all of your questions about social work jobs.
+Caring Support would like to start a discussion on this topic, so leave us a comment below to join the conversation.

 Thank you for reading!